 Fiddler access control comes with some preset roles.
-There are two global roles at the organization level
+There are two global roles at the organizational level

-- ADMINISTRATOR — Has complete access over every aspect of the organization.
+- ADMINISTRATOR — Has complete access to every aspect of the organization.

 - MEMBER — Access is assigned at the project and model level.

 Each project supports its own set of permissions for its users.

 There are three roles that can be assigned:

 - OWNER — Assigns super-user permissions to the user.